 - CDA Institute (Canadian Conference of Defense Associations) 20th Annual Graduate Student Symposium, “USG Use of Civilian Contractors to Deliver Foreign Military Training,” 12-13 October 2017, Kingston, Canada. [travel grant awarded]

-- Royal Military Academy Sandhurst “War Amongst the People: A Critical Assessment Symposium” paper presentation on "USG Use of Civilian Contractors to Deliver Foreign Military Training," 30 June 2017.
+- Sandhurst Trends in Conflict “War Amongst the People: A Critical Assessment Symposium”. ""USG Use of Civilian Contractors to Deliver Foreign Military Training," 30 June 2017, Royal Military Academy Sandhurst, United Kingdom.

 - International Studies Association (ISA) 56th Annual Convention: Global IR and Regional Worlds: A New Agenda for International Studies.
-“Nonkinetic Solutions: Using UAVs to Combat Animal Poaching” on the “Intelligence and Technology” panel.
-New Orleans, LA, 18-21 February 2015.
+“Nonkinetic Solutions: Using UAVs to Combat Animal Poaching,” 18-21 February 2015, New Orleans, LA.

 - American Political Science Association 2013 Annual Meeting poster session, “Shohna ba Shohna: U.S. Interests in Transition from Coalition to Afghan National Security Forces.”
 29 August -1 September 2013, Chicago, IL.

 - Boston University 21st Annual Graduate Student Conference in African Studies paper presentation “Fifty-four Durand Lines: The Necessity of Persistent Security Assistance in Africa.”
 29-30 March 2013, Boston, MA.

 - University of Pittsburgh Graduate School of Public and International Affairs Alum Career Panelist: Government Contracting.
 12 March 2013.